 Totting up disqualification

-You will be disqualified from driving if you accumulate 12 or more penalty points on your license within a period of three years.
+You will be disqualified from driving if you accumulate 12 or more penalty points on your licence within a period of three years.
 This is often refered to as the “totting up system“.
 The court will arrange a hearing where a disqualification from driving for a mninumum period of 6 months will be considered.

 To avoid a disqualification under the penalty points system you will need to pursuade the court that such a disqualification would cause exceptional hardship to your and your family.

-It is extemally important to obtain an expert legal advice and representation so that the exceptional hardship argument can be carefully considered.
+It is extremely important to obtain an expert legal advice and representation so that the exceptional hardship argument can be carefully considered.
 We will make sure that you are provided with the advice and guidance essential to secure the outcome you want.

 Drink Driving